 Severance Package Negotiation Tips

 My dog Miller loves to play fetch on the beach.
 It struck me that playing fetch has some similarities to a severance package negotiation.
 In this video, you can see Miller playing fetch on the beach and I explain how a severance pay negotiation works.
-You can read more about severance package negotiation tactics below the video.
+You can read more about severance negotiation tactics below the video.

 How to Get a Better Severance Package